-These shoreline environment designations for the City are illustrated in Figure 1 (Shoreline Management Environment Designations), located at the end of the SMPpage \\\\\, and described in the text below.
+These shoreline environment designations for the City are illustrated in Figure 1 (Shoreline Management Environment Designations), located at the end of this chapter, and described in the text below.
 Each shoreline description includes a definition and statement of purpose, followed by designation criteria, management policies, and references to development standards that are specific to that shoreline environment.
 Shoreline development standards in each shoreline environment are summarized in Table II in Chapter 4.
-Development standards pertaining to all shoreline areas are covered in Chapter 3 and development standards for particular uses are detailed in Chapter 4.
+Development standards for particular uses are detailed in Chapter 4.